GasStationTV/gstv-invenco-integration/updates/configuration-site/configuration-site.md

 }
 ```

-### Specific Examples
+#### Specific Examples
-#### What Invenco Sends if the Volume Level in the Site Configuration Update Notification is not Formatted Correctly
+##### What Invenco Sends if the Volume Level in the Site Configuration Update Notification is not Formatted Correctly
-If the volume level is not a number between 0 and 100 follow [Default Configuration Error Handling](#default-configuration-error-handling)
+If the volume level is not a number between 0 and 100 follow [Default Configuration Error Handling](#default-configuration-error-handling).

-Return above structure with this specific value for additional information.
+Return above structure with this specific value for additionalInformation.

 ```javascript
   "additionalInformation": "Volume Level Incorrectly Formatted"
 ```

-#### What Invenco Sends if the Start Time for a Volume Level in the Site Configuration Update Notification is not Formatted Correctly
+##### What Invenco Sends if the Start Time for a Volume Level in the Site Configuration Update Notification is not Formatted Correctly
-If the Start Time is not formatted at HH:MM follow [Default Configuration Error Handling](#default-configuration-error-handling)
+If the Start Time is not formatted at HH:MM follow [Default Configuration Error Handling](#default-configuration-error-handling).

-Return above structure with this specific value for additional information.
+Return above structure with this specific value for additionalInformation.

 ```javascript
   "additionalInformation": "Volume Start Time Incorrectly Formatted"